alexmarchant/typescript-intro/slides/16-summary.md

 - Learning curve
 - Types can get in your way
 - Extra tooling, extra complexity
-- Sometimes when there are lots of errors the typescript language server fails
+- Sometimes when there are lots of errors the typescript language server fails, have to restart it
 - Vue components have to be structured differently